In this FDD Talk 2017 post, you’ll learn the following:

 Section III – Initial Franchise Fee, Royalty Fee, Marketing Fee, and Other Fees

 - Please click here for detailed information on Crunch’s initial franchise fee, royalty fee, marketing fee, and other fees, based on Items 5 and 6 of the company’s 2017 FDD.

 Section IV – Financial Performance Representations (Item 19, 2017 FDD) and Analysis

 - As of December 31, 2016, 154 Crunch locations were open or engaged in presale activities.
 Of those locations, 142 locations were located in the United States, and 12 locations were located internationally.

 - Of the 142 locations, 124 had completed their first workout and had initiated member billing activities.
 Of these 124 locations, 21 locations were affiliate-related and operated within the holding structure of the Company.
 Affiliate locations have been excluded from the earnings summary but are included in all revenue analysis.

-Part 1 – Gross Revenue for Franchised Units
+Part 1 – Gross Revenue

 - The following chart shows Average Annual Gross Revenue, for units greater than and less than 20,000 square feet, for Crunch’s franchised and affiliate locations opened for first workout as of December 31, 2016.

 - The clubs have been segregated into three groups based upon total gross revenue (Bottom Third, Middle Third, and Upper Third).